-Most scholars consider Arabs from the Arabian Peninsula to be the original Arabs.
 The Arabian culture was developed by tribes of nomads and villagers who lived in the Arabian Desert.
 It was also from there that Arab migrations began, eventually leading to the expansion of the Arab world.

-The Palestinian Arabs have had a close association with Islam throughout their history; and today, all of them except for the Arabic Jewish Arabs are Muslims.
+Palestinian Arabs have had a close association with Islam throughout their history; and today, all of them except for the Arabic Jewish Arabs are Muslims.
 The two main branches of Islam in the region are the Shi'ites and Shafiites.
 Palestinian Arabs speak an Arabic language called Mashriqi, with various local dialects.

-The Palestinian Arabs typically live in villages located near fertile regions; however, they can also be found near mountain foothills in less arid regions.
+Palestinian Arabs typically live in villages located near fertile regions; however, they can also be found near mountain foothills in less arid regions.

-Although the Palestinian Arabs have settled in towns or villages, they are still tribal in nature.
+Although Palestinian Arabs have settled in towns or villages, they are still tribal in nature.
 The various tribes are ruled by sheiks (Arab chiefs that are considered to be experts in Islam and in relating to the outside world).
 Their fortress-like villages can be easily defended.
 Each house has windows on all sides and is built facing the outside of the village.
 All goods and persons passing through town are strictly controlled.

-Individual dwellings tend to be elaborately decorated, flat-roofed homes called "town houses."
+Individual dwellings tend to be elaborately decorated, flat-roofed homes called town houses.
 Lime wash and brickwork are used around the windows as a form of artistic design.
 The rooms usually have some type of carpeting, and when entering the house, one must leave his shoes at the door.
 The walls are lined with mattresses and cushions to sit on and lean against.
 A main reception room and a kitchen are located on the top floor.
 The flat roofs are used by the women for drying laundry.

-Social life is extremely important to Arabs.
+Social life is important to Arabs.
 They like to share a daily coffee time by sitting on the floor and drinking coffee from cups without handles.
 Their diet basically consists of wheat bread and porridge made with boiled meat or chicken.

 Despite Islamic teachings, the reality that there are different classes of Arabs still persists.
 The type of clothing worn has become one of the determining factors.
 Palestinian Arab tribesmen dress differently than other villagers and can be easily recognized.
 The women wear veils both in town and at home.
 Boys show that they are becoming men by changing their headgear and wearing daggers.

-In spite of the fact that Muslims are allowed to have up to four wives, most marriages among the Palestinian Arabs are monogamous.
+In spite of the fact that Muslims are allowed to have up to four wives, most marriages among Palestinian Arabs are monogamous.
 In the past, all marriages were arranged by the parents; however, it is becoming more acceptable for young people to choose their own mates.

-In recent years, many of the Arabic Jewish Arabs have settled into mountain villages where they raise grains, vegetables, coffee, melons, dates, mangoes, and pomegranates.
+In recent years, many Arabs have settled into mountain villages where they raise grains, vegetables, coffee, melons, dates, mangoes, and pomegranates.
 Domestic animals are kept to supply milk and eggs.

-Virtually all of the Palestinian Arabs are Muslims.
+Virtually all Palestinian Arabs are Muslims.
 Islam is a religion of works that is based on five basic "pillars."
 (1) A Muslim must affirm that "there is no god but Allah, and Mohammed is his prophet."
 (2) He must pray five times a day while facing Mecca.
 (3) He must give generously.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.

-Islamic laws have greatly influenced the lives of the Palestinian Arabs.
+Islamic laws have greatly influenced the lives of Palestinian Arabs.
 For example, to preserve their people, they are only allowed to marry those inside their own group.
 The tribes living in the mountainous regions have intermarried the least with other Arab groups.
 Their society, like other Islamic communities, is patrilineal.
 This means that inheritances are passed down through the males.
 In this system, boys inherit more than girls.
 Since children are considered a family's greatest asset, females are valued for their ability to bear children.

-There is a great need for the Gospel to be preached among the Palestinian Arabs.
+There is a great need for the Gospel to be preached among Palestinian Arabs.

 A Muslim who professes faith in Jesus Christ can lose his family, his honor, his job, or even his life.
 At the present time, there are only a few known Palestinian Arab Christians.
 Evangelization efforts among these tribes are challenging due to restrictions in many of the countries, as well as general antagonism to Christianity.
 Intercession is the key to reaching them with the Gospel.